-There is no known cure for Rosacea and the cause is still not fully understood, however there are many factors that seem to contribute to the condition including genetics, ultraviolet radiation (eg. the sun), immune dysfunction, as well sudden dramatic shifts in temperature (eg. moving from heated room to a cold one and vice-versa), exercise, emotional stress, spicy foods, and alcohol to name a few.
+There is no known cure for Rosacea and the cause is still not fully understood, however there are many factors that seem to contribute to the condition including genetics and immune dysfunction, with environmental triggers often being ultraviolet radiation (eg. the sun), sudden dramatic shifts in temperature (eg. moving from heated room to a cold one and vice-versa), exercise, emotional stress, spicy foods, and alcohol to name a few.

 Treatment options and how we can help

-If you’d like to discuss your concerns with us, please book a Clinical Consultation so that we can determine a suitable and tailored treatment plan.
+If you’d like to discuss your option in more detailed, please book in for a Clinical Consultation so that we can develop a treatment plan specific to you.